mikelevins/bard/doc/performance.md

 1. Fixed-width encoding — free, decide now.
 2. Threaded dispatch — cheap, hard to retrofit, take it now.
 3. Build the benchmark set and record a baseline.
-4. Inline caching on `CALL`'s callee check — the largest single data-dependent branch in the machine.
+4. Inline caching on `op_CALL`'s callee check — the largest single data-dependent branch in the machine.
 5. Superinstructions, from measured profiles, production kernel only.